Connecticut Sun vs. Minnesota Lynx: Betting Trends, Record ATS, Home/Road Splits

 Sun Home/Away Splits

-- In 2023, the Sun's offense has been better at home, where they average 86.5 points per game, compared to on the road, where they put up 82.0 per game.
-Defensively, they have been worse in home games, where they allow 79.5 points per game, versus playing on the road, where they let their opponents to score 77.8 per game.
+- The Sun have been better offensively at home, where they score 86.2 points per game, compared to on the road, where they average 82 per game.
+Defensively, they are worse when playing at home, where they concede 80.1 points per game, versus playing on the road, where they let opponents to score 77.8 per game.

+- In home games, Connecticut averages 34.7 rebounds per game and allow its opponents to grab 33.6, while on the road it averages 33.2 per game and allows 36.1.
+The Sun average 22 assists per game at home, 1.8 more than their road game average in 2023 (20.2).

-- When playing at home, Connecticut averages 1.5 more rebounds per game than on the road (34.7 at home, 33.2 on the road), while it lets its opponents pull down 2.3 fewer boards in home games than in road games (33.8 at home, 36.1 on the road).
-On average, the Sun have more assists at home than on the road (22.0 at home, 20.2 on the road).
+- So far in 2023, Connecticut has committed fewer turnovers at home than on the road (12.1 per game at home versus 12.2 on the road), but has forced more turnovers at home than on the road (15.9 at home versus 14.2 on the road).

-- This year, the Sun average 7.8 made three-pointers per game at home and 6.6 on the road (making 40.6% from distance in home games compared to 32.8% on the road).
+- The Sun hit 0.8 more three-pointers when playing at home (7.4 per game) than on the road (6.6).
+They also shoot a higher percentage at home (38.9% in home games compared to 32.8% on the road).

-- This year, Connecticut averages 6.2 three-pointers allowed per game at home and 7.0 on the road (while allowing 31.6% shooting from distance in home games compared to 31.0% on the road).
+- In 2023 Connecticut averages 6.2 three-pointers allowed at home and 7 away, while conceding 31.6% shooting from deep at home compared to 31% away.

 Sun Moneyline and ATS Records

-- The Sun have won 13 of the 15 games they were the moneyline favorite this season (86.7%).
+- The Sun have gone 13-3 in games they were favored on the moneyline (winning 81.2% of those games).

-- The Sun have played as a moneyline favorite of -900 or shorter in just one game this season, which they won.
+- The Sun have played as a moneyline favorite of -900 or shorter in only one game this season, which they won.

-- Connecticut doesn't have a win ATS (0-1) as a 11.5-point favorite or greater this season.
+- Connecticut has no wins ATS (0-2) as a 11.5-point favorite or greater this year.

-- Based on this matchup's moneyline, the Sun have an implied win probability of 90.0%.
+- The implied moneyline probability for this matchup gives the Sun a 90.0% chance to win.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.